-Not only is it possible to start forex swing trading with $1000 (or less), but with the right plan making a small income from it each week (or growing the account each week) is also possible.
-The forex market gives you such precise control over your positions size and risk that even a small account can be traded in the same way a professional trades a large account.
-This isn’t possible in other markets, such as stocks or futures. $1000 isn’t going to do anything in the stock market, and you’ll likely want to start with at least $10,000+ if swing trading futures.
+Not only is it possible to start forex swing trading with $1,000 or less, but with the right plan it is possible to start making a small income or to grow the account.
+The forex market gives such precise control over positions size and risk that even a small account can be traded in the same way a professional trades a large account.

-I love the forex market, and want to guide you through the process of growing a $1000 (or any size) account.
+Below are some steps that guide you through the process of growing a $1000 (or any size) forex account.

-While you can start with less than this, I recommend starting with at least $600.
-As some of the examples below will show, if you start with less than $600 you’ll be restricted on the trades you can take. $1000 gives you a bit more room and you should be able to take most of the swing trades you see.
+While you can start with less than this, I recommend starting with at least $500.
+If you start with less than $500 you’ll be restricted on the trades you can take. $1,000 gives you a bit more room and you should be able to take most of the swing trades you see.

 Forex Swing Trading with $1000

-In general, swing trading is taking trades which last from a day to a couple weeks.
+In general, swing trading is taking trades which last for a day to a couple weeks.

-When I swing trade I spend about 20 minutes each night– after the US close but before the London open (see market hours in local time here: Forex Market Hours) — finding trade set-ups.
+When I swing trade I spend about 20 minutes each night finding trade set-ups (or a couple times a week, depending on your time restraints).
+This occurs after the US close but before the London open.
 I set my entries, stop losses and targets then go to bed.
-Some orders will fill over night and may even be closed out by the morning.
-Trades that are filled typically last several hours to several days.
+Some orders will fill overnight, and some of the trades may even be closed out by the morning.

 Our risk is managed and our targets and stop losses are set, so there’s no need to constantly monitor our trades.
 We let mathematics increase our account value by setting targets which are larger than our stop losses.
 Even if we win only 40% of our trades we’ll be profitable using this approach.